Athena 1 (computer)

-Athena Computer & Electronic Systems was an American computer company active from 1982 to 1987 and based in San Juan Capistrano, California.
-It released an early laptop, the Athena 1, in 1983.
-The laptop was one of the first to make use of solid-state technology as its primary storage medium.
+The Athena 1 was an early laptop computer released in 1983 by Athena Computer & Electronic Systems, an American computer company active from 1982 to 1987 and based in San Juan Capistrano, California.
+The Athena 1 was one of the first laptops to make use of solid-state technology as its primary storage medium.

-History
+Specifications

-David Mitchell of San Juan Capistrano, California, founded Athena Computer & Electronic Systems in June 1982.
-Mitchell set out the company to design a high-end portable computer "for the discriminating [user]", delivering a prototype of his computer to the press just eight months after incorporating his company, in February 1983.
-Named the Athena 1 (or Athena I), the laptop was one of the first to incorporate solid-state storage as its primary means of operation and data storage, with an internal RAM drive of between 128 KB and 1 MB, depending on the configuration ordered, made up of 16 KB dynamic RAM chips.
+The Athena1 contains an internal RAM drive of between 128 KB and 1 MB, depending on the configuration ordered, made up of 16 KB dynamic RAM chips.
 The Athena 1 features dual NCS-800 microprocessors; the NCS-800 was a second-source CMOS variant of the Zilog Z80 processor manufactured by National Semiconductor designed for minimal power draw.
 As these chips were somewhat more expensive, Athena resorted to using RAM chips fabricated using the more power-hungry NMOS process.
 One of the NCS-800s handles input/output, while the other serves as the laptop's central processing unit.
 Besides the RAM drive, the Athena 1 also contains 512 KB of RAM, originally 64 KB.
 The unit contains spare room internally for expansion circuit boards that would have connected to the existing motherboard via an expansion bus socket.
-Mitchell had eyed a 16-bit processor upgrade as one such circuit board in the early days of the laptop's development.
+The designer, David Mitchell, had eyed a 16-bit processor upgrade as one such circuit board in the early days of the laptop's development.